Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/update_existing.md

 }
 ```

-In `childrenToDestroy` you list the relative paths for the children of the planet's gameObject that you want to delete.
+In `removeChildren` you list the relative paths for the children of the planet's gameObject that you want to delete.
+Relative path meaning it does not include the root planet game object (in this case it would be `EmberTwin_Body`).

 ## Destroy Existing Planets